your cart

 General Articles

-Although Christmas has only been celebrated in Japan for a few decades, many classic traditions are now commonly seen all around the country.
-Discover some of Japan's most common and unique Christmas traditions.
+Although Christmas has only been celebrated in Japan for the last few decades, classic Westerns traditions can now be found in the country.

 It is common for co-workers, friends and relatives to give gifts during this period, as well as during the month of June; these gifts are called Ochugen and Oseibo and tend to be items such as alcohol, food or other Japanese gifts and hampers.